Connecticut Domestic Violence Defense Attorneys

 Domestic violence offenses are very serious and are often emotionally wrenching.
 Broadly defined, domestic violence involves physical, emotional, or verbal violence between family members or people who are in an intimate relationship.
 Connecticut has many laws that apply to situations of domestic violence that are also stand-alone offenses in the absence of a family relationship.
 When a family relationship exists, however, victims have additional legal options and the charges against domestic violence offenders can be more complex.

 In many cases, law enforcement may arrive at the scene of a domestic dispute and incorrectly assess a particular situation, resulting in domestic violence charges against you.
 In others, accusations against you of domestic violence may be completely unfounded and brought by a former spouse trying to gain an advantage in a divorce, or intimate partner who may simply be retaliating because they feel rejected or for some other malicious reason.
 Whatever the case, it is important for you to retain an attorney as soon as possible if you are facing domestic violence allegations so that you can protect both your reputation and your legal rights.

-To schedule a free consultation with a Connecticut domestic violence attorney, call our New Haven office today at 203-946-2000.
+To schedule a consultation with a Connecticut domestic violence attorney, call our New Haven office today at 203-946-2000.

 Domestic violence can take many forms

 There are many types of abuse that can be considered domestic violence when it occurs between family members.
 Some of most common are detailed below.

 - Physical abuse – Physical abuse is perhaps the most easily identifiable for of domestic violence.
 It can involve conduct such as pushing, shoving, slapping, punching, throwing objects, destroying valued possessions, spitting, and more.
 Importantly, physical violence does not need to cause serious injury in order to be considered domestic violence and it does not matter if the party imposing the violence is physically smaller or weaker than the victim.
 Even threats of harm can be prosecuted as domestic violence in certain situations.